Del: Your mood's probably not going to improve much.

-Since the early 2000s, bus ridership as well as the image of bus transportation has increased positively.
-Compounding factors such as reinvestment in service, a newly-found focus on environmentalism, Millenials postponing getting their drivers license, as well as an aging baby boomer population reluctant to drive have all contributed to increasing ridership.
+Since the early 2000s, bus ridership, as well as the image of bus transportation, has increased positively.
+Compounding factors such as reinvestment in service, a newly-found focus on environmentalism, Millennials postponing getting their drivers license, as well as an aging baby boomer population reluctant to drive, have all contributed to increasing ridership.
 To some extent even intercity bus travel has shed its prior image; legacy operators like Greyhound as well as new entrants such as Megabus compete on factors such as internet availability and express routes that don't stop in every farming village with three people.

 This trope applies only if the character or surrounding transit ridership is portrayed as removed from the norm.
 A bus full of clean, professionally dressed office workers doesn't count for this trope.

 - General Motors.
 GM ran advertisements in Vancouver, BC promoting the Chevy Cavalier in 2003.
 The destination sign above the windshield reads "Creeps & Weirdos", a not-so-subtle dig at common preconceptions of transit users.
 Due to public outcry about the implied offense against bus riders, the advertisement was pulled shortly afterwards.